First-Book Contests: A Great Entryway to a Literary Career

-My career began more than 20 years ago with a linked story collection, THE GIRL IN THE FALL-AWAY DRESS, published through a contest.
+My career began more than 20 years ago with a linked story collection, THE GIRL IN THE FALL-AWAY DRESS, which was published through a contest.
 The contest, still running to this day, is the AWP Awards, which gives annual awards for a short story collection (the Grace Paley Prize), a novel, and a book of poetry.

 Back then, entering a contest required a trip to Kinko’s, twenty bucks or so to make a copy of the manuscript, the purchase of a manuscript box from Staples, and postage, in addition to the entry fee.
 I’d recently finished my MFA and was pounding the pavement in NYC selling credit processing machines.
 I still owed student loans from undergrad.
 Every dollar was hard to come by.
 But I rolled the dice and entered the contest, and the result was that the book was selected as the winner by Jill McCorkle.
 It received a $2,000 advance against royalties and was published by University of Massachusetts Press.